piscue/rpi-instrument/README.md

 4 - Put the SD card, Plug your rPI to an Ethernet wire connected to your router, and Power the Raspberry on.

-5 - Find your PI's IP Address: Look at your router dhcp leases or use nmap.
+5 - Find your PI's IP Address: ( ping raspberrypi.local ) Look at your router dhcp leases or use nmap.
 More [details](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)

 6 - Update the "host" file with the IP address.
 Using Ansible, it allows to setup any number of network connected rPI at the same time